Level III Neonatal Intensive Care Unit (NICU) in Southern California

 - Be a consistent point of contact for families and physicians.
 Our navigator is available to help cope with all of the variations in care; whether that is a change from a routine delivery or an anticipated NICU stay for the baby.
 Our hope is to alleviate many of the concerns expectant moms with a high risk pregnancy experience.

 When you need it most, you can trust us to deliver a safe and nurturing environment to welcome your baby.
 If your pregnancy is considered high-risk or you have complications, you can rest easier knowing the expert team at Riverside Community Hospital is here to support you with advanced maternity care.
-We are expanding our Neonatal Intensive Care Unit; 18,766 square feet designed to accommodate the new generation family needs.
+We have expanded and opened our Neonatal Intensive Care Unit; 18,766 square feet designed to accommodate the new generation family needs.

 - 35 beds